 Due to the unrolling mechanisms, operating on large matrices (e.g.

-32x128) can lead to long compilation time and low performance.
+32x128) can lead to very long compilation time and low performance.

 If you have a dimension that is too large (e.g.

-64), it’s better to declare a tensor of size
+64), it’s better to declare a field of size

 E.g., instead of declaring

-Try to put large dimensions to tensors instead of matrices.
+Try to put large dimensions to fields instead of matrices.